holepunchto/bare-ffmpeg/docs/filter-graph.md

 # FilterGraph

+> [!IMPORTANT]
+> This feature is experimental.
+The API is subject to change, and everything may break.

-The `FilterGraph` API provides functionality to create and manage complex filter chains for audio and video processing.
+The `FilterGraph` API allows you to create and manage audio/video filter graphs.

 ## Constructor